 In response to the notification, the European Commission issued requests for supplementary information in respect of both Part 4 and Part 5, which culminated in a detailed opinion on Part 4.
-The opinion found that aspects of the notified draft legislation were incompatible with articles 14(1) and 15(1) of the E-Commerce Directive.2 In particular, the Commission cited its concern that the notified draft imposed criminal liability on platforms which failed to take measures against an illegal advertisement where the platform becomes aware or is made aware of information which would provide reasonable grounds to believe that the buyer or funder of the political advertisement is prohibited.
+The opinion found that aspects of the notified draft legislation were incompatible with articles 14(1) and 15(1) of the E-Commerce Directive.
+In particular, the Commission cited its concern that the notified draft imposed criminal liability on platforms which failed to take measures against an illegal advertisement where the platform becomes aware or is made aware of information which would provide reasonable grounds to believe that the buyer or funder of the political advertisement is prohibited.
 The Commission also identified that the notified draft imposes liability on a lower knowledge standard than the ‘actual knowledge’ standard required under the E-Commerce Directive.
 It further added that the notified draft risked imposing a general fact-finding obligation and content monitoring obligation on intermediary service providers, in contravention of Article 15 of the E-Commerce Directive.

 The Irish Government has issued a confidential response to the European Commission on the detailed opinion.
 The response was required to detail all actions the Government will take to resolve the issues raised by the Commission with the notified draft but no details of the substance of the response have been released to date.

 The Electoral Reform Act 2022 is another example of the willingness of EU and the Irish legislature to improve the regulation of the rapidly-changing world of online content.
-With the entry into force of the EU Digital Services Act3 and the Online Safety and Media Regulation Act 2022 at the end of last year, 2023 is primed to be a year of change for all online platforms.
-We will be tracking how the Irish legislature intends to take on aboard the Commission’s view.
+With the entry into force of the EU Digital Services Act2 and the Online Safety and Media Regulation Act 2022 at the end of last year, 2023 is primed to be a year of change for all online platforms.
+We will be tracking how the Irish legislature intends to take on board the Commission’s view.

 Also contributed to by Matthew Stenson and Peter Brennan